The Four Instruments

 Tar Bendir Daf Bodhrán Frame Drum

 The frame drum is the oldest known drum in human history.
 Archaeological evidence from Mesopotamia, Egypt, and the Mediterranean basin dates frame drums to at least 3000 BCE, where they appear in the hands of priestesses, healers, and ceremonial musicians.
-The instrument is deceptively simple in form — a shallow circular frame with a membrane stretched across one side — but the range of sounds it produces is vast and deeply expressive.
+Deceptively simple in form — a shallow circular frame with a membrane stretched across one side — the range of sounds it produces is vast and deeply expressive.

 The Lap Position

-The "lapstyle" technique refers to playing the frame drum while seated, with the drum resting on the player's lap.
-This position — distinct from the upright or hand-held position — allows both hands to work the drumhead simultaneously, unlocking a full palette of bass tones, rim accents, finger rolls, and pressure modulations.
-The lap position is the foundation of the Afterman Method's frame drum curriculum, enabling the player to develop independence between the two hands early in the learning process.
+The "lapstyle" technique refers to playing the frame drum seated, with the drum resting on the player's lap.
+This position allows both hands to work the drumhead simultaneously, unlocking bass tones, rim accents, finger rolls, and pressure modulations.

-Frame drums appear in nearly every musical culture touching the Mediterranean: North African Gnawa and Andalusian traditions, Persian classical and Sufi devotional music, Turkish Mevlevi ceremony, Southern Italian tarantella, and Irish folk.
-The instrument's universality is not coincidental — its simplicity of construction and directness of sound made it the natural first drum of human civilization.
-Learning the frame drum means learning a language shared across thousands of years and dozens of cultures.
+Frame drums appear in nearly every musical culture touching the Mediterranean: North African Gnawa traditions, Persian classical and Sufi devotional music, Turkish Mevlevi ceremony, Southern Italian tarantella, and Irish folk.
+Its universality is not coincidental — its simplicity of construction and directness of sound made it the natural first drum of human civilization.

 Explore the Frame Drum Class